-- Use the point of a spudger or a fingernail to disconnect the OLED panel cable connector. - To re-attach press connectors like this one, carefully align and press down on one side until it clicks into place, then repeat on the other side.
+- Use a spudger or a fingernail to disconnect the OLED panel cable connector. - To re-attach press connectors like this one, carefully align and press down on one side until it clicks into place, then repeat on the other side.
 Do not press down on the middle.
 If the connector is misaligned, the pins can bend, causing permanent damage.

-- Use the point of a spudger to pry the digitizer cable connector up from its socket. - This connector's recessed location makes it tricky to reconnect.
-Take your time and align it carefully, then gently press it into place with your fingertip-first one side, then the other.
-You should feel it click into place. - If any part of your screen doesn't respond to touch after your repair, disconnect the battery and then re-seat this connector, making sure it clicks fully into place and that there's no dust or other obstruction in the socket.
+- Use a spudger or fingernail to pry the digitizer cable connector up from its socket. - If any part of your screen doesn't respond to touch after your repair, disconnect the battery and then re-seat this connector, making sure it clicks fully into place and that there's no dust or other obstruction in the socket.

-- (i) The front panel sensor assembly flex cable is lightly adhered in place. - Carefully lift the cable until the adhesive separates.
+- 1 The front panel sensor assembly flex cable is lightly adhered in place. - Carefully lift the cable until the adhesive separates.